ebeshero/UpTransformation/2021-Virtual-Course-Notes.md

 3. Sinai:  aligned reading view of three languages. xsl:for-each and xsl:choose
 4. Katia: Pull processing, and which is better for the task?
 XQuery vs. XSLT to make the same output (a data table of dialogue types).

-(Break)
+### (Related course materials from our syllabus site):
+### Syllabus Wednesday: XPath and XSLT:
-From identity transformation to revision
+E. From identity transformation to revision
-Comparing XSLT and XQuery
+F. Comparing XSLT and XQuery
-Preparing XSLT to output HTML from TEI XML
+G. Preparing XSLT to output HTML from TEI XML

 ## Questions and Answers